techenthusiast167/METAHARVEST/README.md

 ## Disclaimer

 This tool is provided for educational, lawful, and ethical cybersecurity and OSINT purposes only.
-The developers make no warranties regarding the tool’s suitability or legality in any particular jurisdiction.
+I make no warranties regarding the tool’s suitability or legality in any particular jurisdiction.
 Users are solely responsible for ensuring their use complies with all applicable laws, regulations, and website terms of service.
 The developers disclaim any liability arising from unauthorized or malicious use of this software.

 - - -